13 November 2011

 How To Brew Daddy Mac's Scotch Style Ale

 Brewing beer is a fun and rewarding hobby.
 My buddy Nicolas and I have been doing it sporadically for years now.
 He's getting to be an old pro, and he's an India Pale Ale man.
 He loves the hops.
-Yesterday, I borrowed all his gear and did what we called "my first beer" at my house with the recipe that I wanted to try.
-We started with the recipe for Belhaven Wee Heavy and made a few changes to make it our own.
+Yesterday, we started with the recipe for Belhaven Wee Heavy and made a few changes to make it our own.

 When brewing beer, the first and most important thing to remember is that there are times in the process that absolute care and attention to sterile equipment is imperative.
-One little bacteria can ruin a whole batch of brew so the very first thing to do when brewing is to bathe all of your beer hoses, drilled carboy bung, wort chiller immersion coil (if you use one), and carboy in a bleach solution.
+One little bacteria can ruin a whole batch of brew so the very first thing to do when brewing is to bathe all of your beer hoses, drilled carboy bung, wort chiller immersion coil (if you use one), and carboy in sterilizing solution.
+I use Star San.
 You can leave the hoses soaking for most of the process until they are needed (at the end).
 Once the carboy is sterilized, cover the mouth with some saran wrap to keep it clean.

 Get a big ole tub and bring some water to 155º F. Nico and I use a 3ish gallon camp cooking pot and a dial thermometer that hangs on the rim of the pot.
 Make a "teabag" with the following grains using a cheesecloth bag: